arcmags/ramroot/README.rst

     Default zram y/n prompt value.
 Valid values are *yes* or *no*.

 ``ps_timeout``
-    Boot prompt timeout, positive integer.
+    Boot prompt timeout, positive integer between 1 and 33.
 After this many seconds, the zram y/n prompt will assume the ``ps_default`` value.

 ``ram_min``
     Minimum amount of free ram required.